yehia67/documentation/utils/0.1/community/one-command-tangle/overview.md

 ### GetBalances
 Using the [JavaScript client library](root://client-libraries/0.1/introduction/overview.md) with Node.js, you can call the [`getBalances`](root://node-software/0.1/iri/references/api-reference.md#getbalances) endpoint to get the total balance of the seed.

-If you've never used the IOTA client libraries before, we recommend completing [this tutorial](root://getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md).
+If you've never used the IOTA client libraries before, we recommend completing [the getting started tutorial](root://getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md).

  ```js
  var request = require('request');